 Before choosing to have elective LASIK vision correction surgery, it is essential that you have a comprehensive eye exam and LASIK consultation.

-The eye exam may be performed separately by your family eye doctor, or both the exam and the LASIK consultation could be performed the same day by your LASIK surgeon or an eye doctor employed by the surgeon or the laser center.
+The eye exam may be performed separately by your family eye doctor, and your LASIK surgeon will repeat measurements that are important for the surgical decision making.
+Or your LASIK surgeon can perform your entire LASIK exam and consultation.
+It's also possible to get both the exam and consultation done on surgery day by your LASIK surgeon or an eye doctor employed by the surgeon or laser center.

 During the comprehensive eye exam, your doctor will determine your eyeglass prescription and evaluate of the health of your eyes to make sure you are a good candidate for LASIK.
 Your pupils will be dilated during this exam — both to thoroughly examine the interior of your eyes and to relax the focusing mechanism of the eye to get the most accurate measurement of your refractive error.